top of page

 Will my dog be muzzled?

-We try our best not to use a muzzle unless absolutely nessesary.
+We try our best not to use a muzzle unless absolutely necessary.
 Play bites/mouthing/growling do not require a muzzle.

 bottom of page